kabragaurav/java-perf-tuning/README.md

 Otherwise `ClassNotFoundException` is thrown:
 <img src="./assets/images/cls_loading_mech.png">

+# Multithreading

+`ThreadLocal` in Java provides thread-local variables.
+These are variables that are only visible and accessible to the thread that sets them.
+Each thread has its own, independently initialized copy of the variable.

 # Tips
 1. Do not create object unless needed.
 And create object just before its usage